 I've recently had a few interesting and thought-provoking conversations with Richard Gillingwater of Emotional Branding, and one of them landed on the question of 'is inbound marketing a vitamin or an aspirin?'

-We're encouraged to think of ROMI in the medium- to long-term, so most shiny new objects in the world of marketing are sold as vitamins.
-I'll admit that most of the way I think and talk about inbound marketing solutions has been as 'vitamins' for your business growth.
+We're encouraged to think of return on marketing investment (ROMI) in the medium- to long-term, so most shiny new objects in the world of marketing are sold as vitamins.
+I'll admit that most of the way I think and talk about inbound marketing and sales solutions has been as 'vitamins' for your business growth.
 I'll also admit that now I'm not so sure of that.

 To explain why, take a look at the flywheel: